hybridknight/notifyme/README.md

     $ long-running task | notifyme [options]

-**notifyme** reads stdin and pipe it to stdout while taks is running.
+**notifyme** reads stdin and pipes it to stdout while taks is running.
 After task is done, notification message specified in options will be sent.

     $ long-running task | notifyme --by=sms

-Notify by SMS to cofigured phone number.
+Notify by SMS to configured phone number.
 Growl notification is the default method.

     $ long-running task | notifyme --sms=66613334221

 Overide configured phone number and use `66613334221` instead.

-    --by        Select notification method eg. sms
-    --sms       Send SMS to this number instead of using configured number --voice     Notify by voice eg. male, female --growl     Turn on/off Growl notification
+    --by        Select notification method e.g. sms, voice, growl, ex. "sms,voice" --sms       Send SMS to this number instead of using configured number --voice     Notify by voice eg. male, female --growl     Turn on/off Growl notification